There has been quite a lot of innovation in the Fintech world over the past decade, specifically when it comes to investing apps.

 You can increase this by shopping at merchants who are contracted with Stash to give a higher percentage.

 This is one way that you can increase your net worth by getting rewarded for shopping where you normally would.
-This is one of the most innovative ways to provide an easy way for young investors to get investing for a monthly premium as opposed to purchasing individual shares.
+This is one of the most innovative ways to provide an easy way for young investors to get started investing.
+Instead of purchasing individual shares, all you need to do is shop at the stores you already shop at.

 This is refreshing to see Stash's focus on education when many other investing apps are laser-focused on getting the sale and frequently neglect the education piece.